gnugat/redaktilo/doc/05-extending.md

 ### Input Sanitizers

-In order to extract safely the parameters in the given input, commands can rely on implementations of `InputSanitizer`:
+In order to safely extract the parameters in the given input, commands can rely on input sanitizer:

 ```php
 <?php